 Recruitment and selection of participants

 University staff and students were recruited through advertisements and given a study information pack and a verbal briefing.
 These materials explained that they would be required to attend our laboratory for a single visit lasting no more than 2 hours to take part in an experiment where they would be exposed to different types of TENS, including the possibility of inactive TENS.
 Inclusion criteria were; at least 18 years of age, no pre-existing medical conditions, and no previous use of TENS.
 Exclusion criteria were; contraindications to TENS including cardiac pacemakers, pregnancy, epilepsy and a fear of electrical stimulation, in line with current professional standards [22].
-Twenty-four participants (7 male, 17 female; mean (SD) age 30 (9.5) years) met the eligibility criteria and completed the five experimenttal conditions.
+Twenty-four participants (7 male, 17 female; mean (SD) age 30 (9.5) years) met the eligibility criteria and completed the experiment.

 Procedure